Piwimau/TriSpell/README.md

 ## License

 TriSpell is licensed under the [MIT License](LICENSE).
-Feel free to experiment with the code, adapt it to your own preferences, and share it with others.
+Feel free to experiment with the code, adapt it to your own preferences and share it with others.